jphyqr/rapidevent/README.md

 # Data Management UI

+name: RapidEvents
+target user: Community manager for ad hoc large event

+Based on the requirement I figured a usage for an app like this would be a flexible event check in app.
+The requirement for large datasets+fast loading and no requirements on

+Solution:
-A responsive single-page application for managing and visualizing tabular data.
+A responsive single-page application for managing and visualizing tabular and statistical data.

 ## Running Locally